pranay-sankar-muppanenei/pranay-sankar-muppanenei/README.md

 My name is Pranay, I am an undergraduate from IIIT-AP and a **Full Stack Web Developer** passionate about building modern, scalable, and user-friendly applications.
+- 💡 Building AUA(Are u Alive) a full-stack web app inspired from a chinese app.
 - 🔭 Completed a **2-month Frontend Developer Internship at Yashik Yadav & Co.
 (July–Aug 2025)**
 - 🌱 Learning **Data Structures and Algorithms**, currently focusing on **Graphs**
 - 🤝 Open to collaborating on **Open Source projects and organizations**